June 10, 2022

 OUR MASK POLICY

-We are encouraging all patients to wear a mask while in our building.
+Masks are required.
+All patients MUST wear a mask while in our building.
 Because of the limited supply, we are not able to provide them.

 In addition, our previous guidelines are still in place:

 - All patients will be questioned regarding symptoms of COVID-19 and exposure risk at a kiosk outside the waiting room.
 If you have had a temperature over 100.4 or cough, please call us and reschedule appointment to 72 hours after fever subsides (without the use of fever-reducing medication, or 7 days after the onset of symptoms, whichever is longer.
 TeleVisit (telehealth video visits) are available.

 - Travel.
 Please tell us if you have traveled outside Minnesota or Wisconsin in the past 14 days.
 Additionally, patients who have been to any European or Asian country and those who have attended a cruise will have to reschedule their appointments for 14 days from the day of return to the country.
 Again, you are invited to call for a Telehealth Virtual Visit instead.

 - Please do not come to our office if you are experiencing any of the following: